spotlightpa/poor-richard/content/news/nurses-fed-up.md

 “All the trends are positive,” Boockvar said.

-Darrell Sapp

-Lauren Narbey, a 31-year-old certified nurse-midwife in Pittsburgh, most recently filed for a new license from a state nursing board in July and is still waiting for a response.

 Members of the nursing board did not respond to requests for comment.
 Ian Harlow, who ran the Bureau of Professional and Occupational Affairs at the time the new system was first implemented, declined comment.
 Harlow is now deputy secretary for regulatory programs.

 The governor’s spokesman, J.J.
 Abbott, said in a statement: “Discrepancies and data concerns such as this are one of the many reasons the department undertook the major effort of replacing the prior system.”